Louis Chua

 Louis Chua Kheng Wee (born 1987) is a Singaporean politician and equity research analyst.
-A member of the Workers' Party (WP), he has been the Member of Parliament (MP) for the Rivervale division of Sengkang Group Representation Constituency (GRC) since 2020.
+A member of the Workers' Party (WP), Chua has been the Member of Parliament (MP) for the Rivervale division of Sengkang Group Representation Constituency (GRC) since 2020.

 Early life

 Chua attended Townsville Primary School and Anderson Secondary School.
 He subsequently attended Hwa Chong Institution.

 Prior to starting his career, Chua obtained a double degree in accountancy and business at the Singapore Management University.
 He is a certified chartered accountant in Singapore and ASEAN.

 Career

 Chua is an equity research analyst.